remix-run/react-router/docs/API.md

 ###### arguments
 - `state` - the location state.
-- `pathname` - the full url with or without the query.
+- `pathname` - the full URL with or without the query.
 - `query` - an object that will be stringified by the router.

 ##### `replaceState(state, pathname, query)`